-WalkMe Surveys are used to collect feedback from users, and the survey data can then be tracked by WalkMe’s analytics platform.
-Surveys can be customized with different question types, set to play at various frequencies, and configured to play automatically.
+WalkMe Surveys are used to collect feedback from users.
+The survey data collected can then be tracked using Insights, WalkMe’s analytics platform.
+Surveys can be customized with different question types, set to play at various frequencies, or configured to play automatically.

-Surveys can be implemented at any stage of your WalkMe build: as an initial questionnaire for users to pinpoint problems, or during Walk-Thrus and through Launchers to collect ongoing data and assess knowledge.
-Data collected with Surveys is available in Insights, which can inform you of what to pinpoint next, how users are adopting a new process, or what users think of a particular site feature.
+Surveys can be implemented at any stage of your WalkMe build.
+You can use them as an initial questionnaire to pinpoint problems, or during Smart Walk-Thrus and ShoutOuts to collect data and assess knowledge.

-- Test the knowledge of employees after they have learned a new process;
+- Knowledge test: Test the knowledge of employees after they have learned a new process

-- Get feedback from customers about a new feature that has just been released;
+- Feedback: Get feedback from customers about a new feature that has just been released

-- Ask your users what topics they need help with.
+- User input: Ask your users what topics they need help with

 How It Works